An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 A Place for Excellence and Distributed Creativity

 This system provides a much-needed alternative to communism and capitalism in that it preserves the motivation and benefit to the society of great entrepreneurs and creative engineers while being able to be operated in a resource-constrained environment.
-They top producers get to keep a part of their benefit to society and may become immensely rich.
-Their work will also benefit people with low incomes, who will always have something because of their guaranteed daily resource allocations.
+They top producers get to keep a part of their benefit to society and may become immensely rich through resource markups.
+Their work will also benefit people with low incomes, who will always have something because of their guaranteed resource UBI.

 Problems with Central Planning and State Capitalism